uraimo/Bitter/README.md

 ```
 And update your workspace with `pod install`.

-You can also install Bitter with carthage adding it to your `Cartfil e`:
+Bitter is also available through Carthage.
+To install just write into your Cartfile:
 ```
 github "uraimo/Bitter"
 ```